 Jason C Tham

-Jason is a Digital Rhetoric Collaborative Graduate Fellow, currently working on projects that expand the Computers and Writing community.
+Jason is a second-year Digital Rhetoric Collaborative Graduate Fellow, currently working on projects that expand the Computers and Writing community.
 He is also serves on the executive board of ACM's Special Interest Group on Design of Communication (SIGDOC) as a social media manager.